kai-feinberg/ottomator-hackathon/readme.md

 <!-- LICENSE -->
 ## License

 Distributed under the MIT License.
-Feel free to clone it, distribute it, and share it.
+Feel free to clone it, distribute it, and do whatever.
 Pls credit me/hire me I'm just a poor college student lmao

 <p align="right">(<a href="#readme-top">back to top</a>)</p>